StatTag/StatWrap/docs/AssetDiscovery.md

 The `AssetService` is responsible for first navigating the list of **all** assets in a given project.
 As noted above, this will start with just files and folders, but can extend to other types of assets (e.g., URLs, databases) in the future.
 From a design standpoint, it seems to make sense to have this class be the one responsible for identifying all assets.
 A potential downside we will need to watch out for is if there's a lot of duplicate code in this class and in other asset handler classes.

-The list of assets that's built internally will be of this general structure:
+The list of assets that are built internally will be of this general structure:

 ```
 {